Chester Creek (Alaska)

-Chester Creek is one of several streams that flow through the city of Anchorage, Alaska.
+Chester Creek (Dena'ina: Chanshtnu) is one of several streams that flow through the city of Anchorage, Alaska.
 It runs for 21 mi from the Chugach Mountains to the Knik Arm of Cook Inlet.

 The creek connects a number of parks, open spaces, and lakes to form a green corridor running from east to west through the city.
 A paved trail follows the creek for part of its course through the areas from Goose Lake to Westchester Lagoon.

 The Chester Creek drainage roughly includes most of the old City of Anchorage.

 History

 Before English speaking settlers, the Dena'ina inhabited the area and were known to use Chanshtnu, or "Grass Creek," as a salmon fishing camp.
-The word Chanstnu was later transcribed to Chester, giving us the name we now use.
+The word Chanshtnu was later transcribed to Chester, giving us the name we now use.

 The areas surrounding the creek were developed as Anchorage expanded east in the first half of the 20th century, although some portions were also designated as green spaces.
 In 1971, as part of the reconstruction following the 1964 Alaska earthquake, existing parks were merged with new purchases to connect Russian Jack Springs to Cook Inlet, creating one of the oldest urban greenbelts in the country.
 This greenbelt included an area around the outlet of the creek that had subsided during the earthquake, causing it to become partly submerged at high tide.
 Construction of a permanent embankment flooded this area to form Westchester lagoon, while the remaining area was rehabilitated as parkland.